Douglas Adams

 teleport n.
 1 1980 D. Adams Restaurant at End of Universe (1985) 166 He tossed a coin into the teleport and jiggled a switch on the lolling control panel.
 With a crackle and spit of light, the coin vanished.
 ‘That much of it works,’ said Ford, ‘however, there is no guidance system.
 A matter transference teleport without guidance programming could put you…well, anywhere.’

 visiscreen n.
-1979 D. Adams Hitch Hiker’s Guide to Galaxy 79 She sighed and punched up a star map on the visiscreen so she could make it simple for him, whatever his reasons for wanting it to be that way.
+1979 D. Adams Hitch Hiker’s Guide to the Galaxy 79 She sighed and punched up a star map on the visiscreen so she could make it simple for him, whatever his reasons for wanting it to be that way.